35+ DevSecOps Interview Questions and Answers for 2024

 How does compliance of code help in the DevSecOps process?

 Compliance as Code is a methodology that utilizes code and automation to enforce compliance with security policies and industry regulations.
 This approach can help improve the security of the DevSecOps process in various ways, including Automation, Integration, and scalability.
+Overall, Compliance as Code helps implement a proactive and continuous security approach in DevSecOps, allowing for standardization in security practices, improving security through automation, managing costs, and maintaining security compliance across diverse infrastructure and platforms.

 How would you assess the effectiveness of DevSecOps implementation across the organization?

+It runs down to several key performance indicators: the assessment of how effective it can be to implement this right across an organization, such as security metrics, code quality, collaboration and communication, automation, and time to market.
 Generally, assessment of DevSecOps implementation involves ongoing tracking of several aspects and metrics from a temporal perspective.
 This will also help understand the needs for improvement, thus allowing us to refine DevSecOps implementations and better adapt to the specific security goals and objectives the organizations have in place.

-Also read, How to Become a Skilled DevSecOps Engineer
+Also read, How to Become a Skilled DevSecOps Engineer?

 What are some common security tools used in DevSecOps?